 As a first step in learning about automated Web publication discovery and harvesting technologies and methodologies, GPO contracted with two private companies on this pilot.
 We collaborated to develop rules and instructions that would determine whether EPA content discovered was in scope for GPO's dissemination programs.
 Three separate crawls were conducted on the sites over a six-month period, and harvester rules and instructions were refined and revised between crawls.

-Automated publication harvesting was a topic of discussion at the spring 2007 Depository Library Council Meeting (see session handout ).
+Automated publication harvesting was a topic of discussion at the spring 2007 Depository Library Council Meeting (see pdf session handout (209 KB) ).